The Significance of Uttarayan

 During the southern run, what is below the anahata can be purified very easily.
 During the northern run, what is above the anahata can be worked much more easily.
 That is why in terms of sadhana, Dakshinayana is for purification.
 Uttarayan is for enlightenment.
 This is the period of receptivity, of grace and enlightenment, of attainment of the ultimate.
 This is the time to harvest, and it is also the reason agricultural harvests begin during this period.
 Pongal is the harvest festival.
 So it is not only the time of harvesting food grains, but also the time to harvest human potential.

 At the beginning of Uttarayan, we have set up a certain opportunity for people to become more consciously receptive to grace.
 There will be 21 days of sadhana for ladies, which will start at the beginning of January up until what is called “Dhanya Pournami” or “Thaipusam” in Tamil Nadu.
 This sadhana will be given out to people wherever they may be.
-We also give a 42-day sadhana for men which will begin on Thaipusam and last until Mahashivarathri.
+We also give a 42-day sadhana for men which will begin 42-days prior to Mahashivarathri.

 The human body, if brought to a certain level of intensity and sensitivity, is a cosmos by itself.
 Everything that happens in the external sphere, in a subtle way, manifests in the body.
 It is happening to everyone, it is just that most people do not notice this.
 But a more organized and purposeful rearrangement of the human mechanism could be done if one becomes conscious of the external movement and aligns that with the movement that is happening within the human system.
 If you want this body of flesh and bone to imbibe the nature of the cosmic body, understanding and being in tune with this movement of Uttarayan and Dakshinayana is very essential.